elateifsara/MLxDays/ML explainability + Trust.md

 Whenever possible, the AI system should explain the following aspects about data use:

-    - **Scope**.
+    - Scope.
 Show an overview of the data being collected about an individual user, and which aspects of their data are being used for what purpose.
-    - **Reach**.
+    - Reach.
 Explain whether the system is personalized to one user or device, or if it is using aggregated data across all users.
-    - **Removal**.
+    - Removal.
 Tell users whether they can remove or reset some of the data being used.

 ### Tie explanations to user actions
 People learn faster when they can see a response to their actions right away, because then it’s easier to identify cause and effect.
 This means the perfect time to show explanations is in response to a user’s action.
 If the user takes an action and the AI system doesn’t respond, or responds in an unexpected way, an explanation can go a long way in building or recovering a user’s trust.
 On the other hand, when the system is working well, responding to users’ actions is a great time to tell the user what they can do to help the system continue to be reliable.